Dependencies

 the copular verb.
 Copular heads are avoided when possible.
 For more on the cop

-relation, see the universal dependency description (u-dep/cop)
+relation, see the universal dependency description (cop)

 In the current French treebank, the following verbs are treated as copular ones: être, devenir, rester, demeurer, as well as in some constructions appeler, intituler, nommer, réputer, élir